nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 During simulation, the simulation kernel (for example, NEST Simulator) is responsible for invoking the model functions that update its state: those in ``update``, ``onReceive``, integrating the ODEs, etc. Different simulators may invoke these functions in a different sequence and with different steps of time, leading to different numerical results even though the same model was used.
 For example, "time-based" simulators take discrete steps of time of fixed duration (for example, 1 millisecond), whereas "event-based" simulators process events at their exact time of occurrence, without having to round off the time of occurrence of the event to the nearest timestep interval.
 The following section describes some of the variants of integration sequences that can be encountered and what this means for the outcome of a simulation.

-The recommended update sequence for a spiking neuron model is shown below (panel B), which is optimal ("gives the fewest surprises") in the case the simulator uses a minimum synaptic transmission delay (this includes NEST).
+The recommended update sequence for a spiking neuron model is shown below (panel A), which is optimal ("gives the fewest surprises") in the case the simulator uses a minimum synaptic transmission delay (this includes NEST).
 In this sequence, first the subthreshold dynamics are evaluated (that is, ``integrate_odes()`` is called; in the simplest case, all equations are solved simultaneously) and only afterwards, incoming spikes are processed.

 .. _label:fig_integration_order
 .. figure:: https://raw.githubusercontent.com/nest/nestml/master/doc/fig/integration_order.png